-- When responding to a Listserve post, please ensure that you include members of the Listserve only if the content is of broad interest and not intended for just one person, or a select few.
+- When responding to a Listserv post, please ensure that you include members of the Listserv only if the content is of broad interest and not intended for just one person, or a select few.
 This is particularly relevant when responding to a referral request.
 If you are responding to a list member to offer your services, please respond backchannel except in rare circumstances in which the referral would be of interest to many NCCBTN members.

 - When posting a referral request, maintain confidentiality and include the minimum amount of information needed to meet the needs of the referral (e.g., male in his 30s seeking CBT in the Rockridge Oakland area for panic attacks).

 - Direct your messages or replies to the Listserve only when you believe they will be of wide interest, otherwise, direct them to individual e-mail addresses.

 - If you are working towards licensure and are being supervised by a licensed clinician, please identify yourself as a trainee and list your supervisor’s name and license number whenever you post on the listserve.

 - Please be sensitive to cultural, religious, and racial issues.